Search

 COVNet is another method for COVID-19 diagnosis.
 As a binary classification problem, the model was made available online for public use.
 It extracts visual features from volumetric chest CT using transfer learning based on the ResNet50.
 Lung image segmentation was performed as a pre-processing task using the U-Net model.
 The model used a dataset of 4’356 chest CT exams from 3’322 patients collected from 6 hospitals.
 The sensitivity and specificity for COVID-19 are 90% with a 95% confidence interval (CI).

 There are publicly available datasets, potentially, the largest of its kind is the COVID-CT dataset of the University of San Diego.
 The dataset provides 349 CT images containing clinical findings of COVID-19.
-An AI model trained to demonstrate its potential achieved 85% accuracy.
+The AI model trained to demonstrate its potential achieved 85% accuracy.

 Computer Vision for COVID-19 Prevention